hbh7/NetworkDiagnosticBot/README.md

 ## Usage
 This script is also intended to be run on a Windows machine, but through WSL (Ubuntu preferred).
 This allows access to some Linux tools in a fairly easy way, as well as still allowing access to Windows tools.

 You'll want to copy the `config.example.yaml` to `config.yaml`, then edit it to match your environment.
+You also need to install the required packages using `pip install -r requirements.txt`.
 Afterward, you can use Python 3 to run the script, such as via `python main.py`.

 For convenience, you can also create a Windows shortcut to run this script.
 Open file explorer, then click Context Menu -> New -> Shortcut -> add the following: `wsl -- python /path/to/NetworkDiagnosticBot/main.py`.